-Endocrinology is a branch of the medical profession that focuses on disorders of the endocrine system and hormones.
+Endocrinology is a branch of the medicine that focuses on disorders of the endocrine system and hormones.

 In the twentieth century, the research and practice of endocrinology grew significantly, which led to the formation of various societies and journals dedicated to the field.

-As a result, there is now a relatively strong framework in place for endocrinologists to conduct research in the field and continue to expand our understanding of the endocrine system.
+As a result, there is now a relatively strong framework in place for endocrinologists to conduct research in the field and continue to expand the overall understanding of the endocrine system.

 This article will summarize the main breakthroughs in endocrinology research, as recognized by the Nobel Prize, and then cover current and future research in the field.